 As I lay here holding my precious Justin I think about how rough we moms are on ourselves and each other.
 Some day all we can do is just survive.

 I’m on day 3 with very little sleep and an emotional roller-coaster after my three month old not only isn’t sleeping well, but still doesn’t know how to use his tongue after his lip and tongue tie revisions.
-That’s a whole other story for another time… a time further down the road when I’m far less emotional about the subject (and… cross your fingers, I’ve had more sleep).
+That’s a whole other story for another time… a time further down the road when I’m far less emotional about the subject (and… cross your fingers that eventually I get more sleep).

 No one yelling “Mommy!”
 No one tugging at me or my breasts in 5 different directions.

 Sometimes we’re so hard on ourselves as moms.
 We are constantly looking around us at all the things that could be better.
 I am no where near perfect and if you’ve seen my house, it needs a lot of work.
 It can be so hard to sit and relax when laundry, dishes, blogs, need to be completed.
 Or dinner needs to be made.
 Do you ever think I just made dinner?
 Can’t I have a night where we just eat cereal?